lucasriondel/use-local-storage-reacthook/README.md

 ## 🙏 Acknowledgments

-- Inspired by the need for better URL state management in React applications
+- Inspired by the need for better localStorage state management in React applications
 - Built with TypeScript for maximum developer experience
-- Designed to be simple yet powerful for real-world use cases
+- Designed to handle complex state persistence scenarios with ease
+- Supports modern React patterns and best practices

 ---